 For those who feel the Paleo diet is the healthiest diet, it is difficult to choose which Paleo diet they are referring to.
 Is it the diet of the early, purely carnivorous Inuit?
 Or is it the diet of the early Tarahumara, who were mostly vegetarian?

 Rather than try to duplicate a healthy diet, it is better to determine what aspect of a particular diet is healthy.
 To duplicate the food practices of unfamiliar cultures is very difficult.
 Today's domesticated animals and plants differ in many ways from wild animals and plants.
 They even differ from domesticated animals and plants of just a century ago.

 Tests, Tests And More Tests

 Of course, all the studies of indigenous groups only show an association.
 They do not show causation.
-Studies such as those we have discussed previously about the cell biology and physiology of potassium and sodium tested the potassium sodium model to show that the potassium sodium ratio is key to determining blood pressure.
+Studies, such as those we discussed previously about the cell biology and physiology of potassium and sodium, tested the potassium sodium model to show that the potassium sodium ratio is key to determining blood pressure.

 It's Even In Medical Textbooks